-- Since installing spy apps require physical access to your device, putting a passcode on your phone greatly reduces the chances of someone being able to access your phone in the first place.
-And since spy apps are often installed by someone close to you (think spouse or significant other), pick a code that won’t be guessed by anyone else.
+- Since installing spy apps requires physical access to your device, putting a passcode on your phone greatly reduces the chances of someone being able to access your phone in the first place.
+And since spy apps are often installed by someone close to you (think a spouse or significant other), pick a code that won’t be guessed by anyone else.

 - Go through your apps list for ones you don’t recognize.

 - Don’t jailbreak your iPhone.
 If a device isn’t jailbroken, all apps show up in the App Library.
 If it is jailbroken, spy apps are able to hide deep in the device, and whether security software can find it depends on the sophistication of the spy app.
 For iPhones, ensuring your phone isn’t jailbroken also prevents anyone from downloading a spy app to your phone, since such software – which tampers with system-level functions - doesn’t make it into the App Store.
 The easiest way to tell if your iPhone has been jailbroken is the existence of an alternate app store, like Cydia or Sileo.
 They may be hidden, so search for them.
 If you find one, you'll need to restore your phone to factory settings.
 Back up your phone and then go to Settings > General > Reset > Erase All Content and Settings.